Seyi-24/LITA_Capstone_Project-1/README.md

 **Total Sales by Month:**

-- February 2023 and 2024 show consistently high sales, suggesting seasonal demand.
+- February has the highest sales, suggesting seasonal demand.
 - April records the lowest sales in 2023 and second-lowest in 2024, indicating potential seasonal slump.

 **Average Sales per Product:**